 - Yellow Team

-In order to optimize a resident’s experience during an Elective period, it is important that Electives be chosen well in advance of starting the Elective so that the sponsoring faculty members or Divisions are prepared to integrate the resident into the clinical service and plan the individual’s experience.
-More
+In order to optimize a resident’s experience during an elective period, it is important that electives be chosen well in advance of starting the elective so that the sponsoring faculty members or Divisions are prepared to integrate the resident into the clinical service and plan the individual’s experience.

-Therefore, in order to meet the ABP requirements, to optimize the Elective experience and to meet GME audit requirements, it is necessary that we have a formal Elective Policy and that residents comply with the Policy.
+Therefore, in order to meet the ABP requirements, to optimize the elective experience and to meet GME audit requirements, it is necessary that we have a formal elective policy and that all residents comply.

-- We recognize that your elective preferences may occasionally change during the year and you will be able to make your own alternate plans up to 8 weeks before the start of the scheduled block.
-You will be responsible for notifying the Chief Residents of these changes.
-Changes within 8 weeks of the start date will be considered on a case by case basis.
+- We recognize that your elective preferences may occasionally change during the year and you will be able to change electives 8 weeks prior to the start of your scheduled elective block.
+You will be responsible for completing an "Elective Change Request Form", and it needs to be approved by the Chief Residents and your advising Associate Program Director.

-- Requests for Electives not on the Elective List (including Research electives), are subject to an approval process.
-Once dates for your elective rotation have been assigned you MUST complete the online research/custom elective proposal form (linked here) by July 15th.
-Electives are then approved by the faculty sponsor and class APD.
-While revisions may be made to your proposal later, these must be formally approved (by re-submitting the form) at least 8 weeks PRIOR to the start of your rotation.
-Timely submission of your proposal is REQUIRED in order to receive credit for the elective.
+- Requests for custom electives, research electives and away electives are subject to an approval process.
+You MUST complete the proposal forms after your elective schedule is finalized (you will receive an email with all associated links).
+Revisions may be made to your proposal later, but these must be formally approved at least 60 days PRIOR to the start of your rotation.
+Timely submission of your proposal is REQUIRED in order to receive credit/pay for the elective.

-- Electives outside of this institution (including International Electives) require a separate approval process and additional time and planning.
-Ann Dohn in the Office of GME must approve off-site Electives and ensure that residents have malpractice coverage.
+- Electives outside of this institution (including international electives) require a separate approval process and additional time and planning.
+The Program Director and Ann Dohn (DIO) must approve off-site electives and ensure that residents have malpractice coverage.
 This process requires at least 2-3 months of planning.
+If you are planning on participating in an away elective please meet with Michelle Brooks after you receive your final elective schedules.
 Please see the specific Away Elective Policy for additional details.